 - Lex Luthor, usually acknowledged as Superman's arch-rival, has naturally red hair (though he's usually bald for a number of reasons Depending on the Writer).
-So does Superman's best friend, Jimmy Olsen, and Lana Lang, his childhood sweetheart.
+So does Lana Lang, Superman's childhood sweetheart.

 - Caitlin Fairchild from Gen¹³ is this physically as well as usually personality wise (though she can be a Fiery Redhead when it comes to protecting the others).